Landsting (Denmark): History

 The Danish Court of Impeachment, Rigsretten, during a session in the Landsting Chamber, Christiansborg Palace, 1877.

 Under the Constitution of 1849, the requirements for the right to vote was the same for the two houses, however the requirements for electability were stricter for the Landsting; candidates were limited to those of age 40 and above and they were required to have a substantial income.
 The house originally had 51 members, all elected indirectly.
 The voters elected a group of electors for each constituency, and the electors elected the members of the house.
 The members were elected for a term of eight years; however, terms were staggered so that half of the seats were up for election every four years.

 With the Constitution of 1866, the electoral system was reformed.
 The number of members was increased to 66, of whom 12 were appointed by the king for a period of twelve years, and one by the Faroese Løgting.
 The remaining 53 were elected indirectly.

 In Copenhagen, half the electors were elected by the voters paying the largest amount of tax, and the other half by all the voters.
 In the rest of the country, one elector was elected by the voters in each parish in the countryside and half as many electors were elected in the market towns by the same system as in Copenhagen.
 Then for each elector elected in the parishes and the market towns, one elector was found among those that paid the greatest amount of tax in the parishes.
 As the main direct tax of the time was based on real estate and its value as farmland, this system greatly favoured manor owners.
 The result was a conservative majority lasting 35 years, until the 1902 election.

 The next reform of the electoral system came with the Constitution of 1915, and the first election under this system was the 1918 election.
 Women were given the right to vote, the number of seats was increased to 72, the number of constituencies was reduced to seven, and the system of royally appointed members was replaced by 18 members elected by the resigning Landsting for a period of eight years.
 The same year, Inger Gautier Schmit, along with Nina Bang, Marie Christensen, Marie Hjelmer and Olga Knudsen, were the first women elected to the Landsting.

 Although a 1939 referendum would have replaced the Landsting with another chamber—the Rigsting—and simplified the legislative process, this failed due to a low voter turnout, and the bicameral system survived.
-It would not be until 1953, following the approval of the current constitution in a referendum held that year, that the Landsting was finally abolished.
+It was not until 1953, following the approval of the current constitution in a referendum held that year, that the Landsting was finally abolished.